 German cars usually come with a manual transmission (gear shift).
 If you prefer an automatic transmission, ask the rental company and most can accommodate you.
 This may - like so many things - result in an extra charge.

 Frankfurt to Berlin By Bus

-Comfort levels are boosted by bus services like wifi, air-conditioning, toilets, electrical outlets, free newspaper, sleeper seats, air-conditioning, and - of course - toilets.
-Coaches are generally clean and arrive on time - again barring issues with traffic.
+Comfort levels are boosted by bus services like WiFi, air-conditioning, electrical outlets, free newspapers, sleeper seats, and—of course—toilets.
+Coaches are generally clean and arrive on time—again, barring issues with traffic.